 We open with a prologue of main character Cara playing with her best friend Zoe.
 We see Zoe as kind of a loose cannon who dares Cara to take some depression/’zombie’ pills that Zoe’s mother has.
 Then we flash forward to the future.
 Cara is living in a new neighborhood.
 She’s having social trouble at school.
 The popular girls make fun of her because she choked on a carrot and her new nickname is choker.
 They sort of become excessive with making fun of Cara.
 Anyways, Cara also has a crush on this dude named Ethan who is pretty much a nice guy and dating one of the popular girls.
 As Cara is wallowing in her pain of being picked on, her friend Zoe, on the run from a bad family situation, shows up in Cara’s house one day.
 Of course, MYSTERIOUS things go down and Cara starts to suspect Zoe.

-Well, friends, shiz was CREEPY.
+Well, friends, shit was CREEPY.
 No, really, it was.
 Zoe is not really the right sort of person to be friends with.
 She is possessive of Cara and gets jealous whenever Cara hangs out with other people.
 With this book, I could definitely feel the mounting danger.

 However, I will say, although I could sort of see the ending coming, I still felt cheated by it.
 I mean, it felt like such a gimmick to me.
 I’m still not sure what the book is about now.
 Was it bullying or mental illness?
 Then, I have to wonder was the whole part on bullying worthless because of what happened to certain characters?